Sunday, October 13, 2024

 In the studio:

 I'm still working with homespuns.
-I found a stack of light-cornered 3.5" nine patches with made from homespuns and 'regular' neutrals.
+I found a stack of light-cornered 3.5" nine patches made from homespuns and 'regular' neutrals.
 I sewed them with pairs of 3.5" homespuns.
 That led to making more nine patches and then more blocks and....as of Sunday evening here's the design wall.
 An 8 x 9 block setting will be 48 x 54; 3" borders would bring it to 54 x 60.

 (I've had the ARC on the shelf since 2018 and took it along on my trip last month.
 Didn't read it until I got home, though.)